JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 they are not supported by mobile providers in general, partly because the data is already compressed.

-Then just rebuild the kernel, and check that the dongle shows up in ``dmesg`` output when it is plugged in.
+Then just rebuild the kernel, and check that the dongle shows up in :command:`dmesg` output when it is plugged in.
 If it does we’re ready for the next step.

 /etc/chatscripts/three
 ''''''''''''''''''''''

-We need a ``pppd`` chatscript for the connection, the format and settings of this file can be found in the ``chat(8)`` manpage.
+We need a :command:`pppd` chatscript for the connection, the format and settings of this file can be found in the :manpage:`chat(8)` manpage.
 My chatscript is below:

 .. code-block:: text